ydahal1/ydahal1/jokes.md

-What do you get when you cross a snowman with a vampire?
-Frostbite.
+How does Darth Vader like his toast?
+On the dark side.

 [
-Sun Apr 12 00:47:35 UTC 2026
+Mon Apr 13 00:48:14 UTC 2026
  ]